The Key Physics of Ice Premelting: Is the observation of surface steps consistent with ice premelting?

 \subsection{Healing distance of a surface}

-Before embarking into the details, however, it is worth mentioning the concept of healing distance, that is important in the theory of wetting on patterned substrates.\cite{degennes04} The question here is, whether a thin film deposited on a patterned substrate will 'heal' the holes left by the pattern and lead to a fully flat liquid-vapor surface, or, alternatively, whether it will adapt to the substrate and lead to a liquid-vapor surface that reveals the shape of the pattern.
+Before embarking into the details, however, it is worth digressing on the healing distance, a concept that is important in the theory of wetting on patterned substrates.\cite{degennes04} The question here is, whether a thin film deposited on a patterned substrate will 'heal' the holes left by the pattern and lead to a fully flat liquid-vapor surface, or, alternatively, whether it will adapt to the substrate and lead to a liquid-vapor surface that reveals the shape of the pattern.
 The decision depends on a balance between the free energy cost of increasing the surface area by following the pattern; and the free energy cost of healing the surface by changing the preferred equilibrium film thickness.
 The former cost is governed by the liquid-vapor surface tension, $\gamma_{\lv}$, while the latter is controlled by the interface potential, $g(h_e)$.
 The result emerging from the theory of wetting is that there is a relevant healing distance, or correlation length, $\xi=\sqrt{\gamma_{lv}/g''(h_e)}$ (with $g''$ the second derivative of $g(h)$ with respect to $h$) which dictates the film's decision.
-If the surface tension is very large, $\xi$ is large, and the film will heal all patterns of much smaller pitch to save the cost of creating extra surface area (as the films height remains correlated over length scales larger than the pattern relief); if, however, the interface potential is strong, $\xi$ is small, and the liquid film will follow any pattern of larger pitch, to save the free energy cost of perturbing the film thickness away from its equilibrium value (as the pattern relief is now of greater scale than the film height correlation length).
+If the surface tension is very large, $\xi$ is large, and the film fills all holes with lateral dimension smaller than the healing distance to save the cost of creating extra surface area (as the film's height remains correlated over length scales larger than the pattern relief); if, however, the interface potential is strong, $\xi$ is small, and the liquid film will follow the shape of the pattern, to save the free energy cost of perturbing the film thickness away from its equilibrium value (as the pattern relief is now of greater scale than the film height correlation length).

 It perspires that, for liquid films with a healing distance smaller than the typical distance between neighboring steps, one could envisage a premelting liquid film that would adapt to the steps.
 Optical observation of the ice surface would then exhibit traces of the steps created on the buried solid surface, despite the presence of a highly disordered premelting film atop.